atmoner/Bittytorrent/README.md

 2. Mysql database
 3.  mod_rewrite enabled on your apache web server (see it in your phpinfo())

-To begin, send your file on ftp and open your browser to the selected domain name, you should see the installation page.
+To begin, create the file `db.php` in the folder `libs`, send your file on ftp and open your browser to the selected domain name.
+You should see the installation page!
 Follow the installation instructions.

 Once the installation is complete, you must delete the install.php file, libs/db.sql and put a chmod 644 on the file libs/db.php

 ### Demonstration ###

 [Demonstration](http://demo.bittytorrent.pw/ "Demonstration")

 ### Script used ###